 What Is Mental Health?

-Mental illness typically has mor of an impact across many areas of an individual’s life than episodes of poor mental health which may be situation specific or time limited.
+Mental illness typically has more of an impact across many areas of an individual’s life than episodes of poor mental health which may be situation specific or time limited.

-Anyone of any age, gender, geographical background, race, ethnicity, class, background, religion, ability, appearance, culture, caste, education, economic status, spirituality, sexual orientation can experience mental illness.
+Anyone of any age, sex, race, ethnicity, background, religion, ability, appearance, culture, caste, education, economic status, spirituality, sexual orientation can experience mental illness.

-It is important to have the basics of wellbeing consistently practised and in place.
-Young people may need help establishing and maintaining these wellbeing practices:
+It is important to practice the basics of wellbeing consistently.
+Young people may need help establishing routines that maintain wellbeing:

 How adult caregivers can support a young person struggling with their mental health: